miraland-labs/miraland/docs/src/getstarted/overview.md

 ---
-title: "Introduction to Solana Development"
+title: "Introduction to Miraland Development"
 description:
-  "Learn about the basic development concepts of the Solana blockchain."
+  "Learn about the basic development concepts of the Miraland blockchain."
 keywords:
   - accounts
   - transactions
   - nft
-  - solana basics
+  - miraland basics
   - tutorial
-  - intro to solana development
+  - intro to miraland development
   - blockchain developer
   - blockchain tutorial
   - web3 developer
 ---

-Welcome to the Solana developer docs!
+Welcome to the Miraland developer docs!

 This guide contains step-by-step instructions on how to get started.
-Before we get into the hands on part of the guide, we'll cover basic concepts that all developers need to be familiar with to build on Solana:
+Before we get into the hands on part of the guide, we'll cover basic concepts that all developers need to be familiar with to build on Miraland:

 - Transactions
 - Accounts